mlangc/mlangc.github.io/docs/_posts/2025-06-07-what-the-hell-is-get-opaque.markdown

   record RaceResult(int b1, int a1, int b2, int a2) {
       boolean interesting() {
-          return b1 > a1 || b2 > a2;
+          // Only possible if reads or writes have been reordered. return b1 > a1 || b2 > a2;
       }

       boolean spectacular() {
+          // Only possible if reads or writes to the same variable
+          // have been reordered.
           return a1 > a2 || b1 > b2;
       }
   }